SBSEDV/input-converter-php/README.md

 <input type="file" name="pictures[test2]" />
 ```

-PHP has a very, lets say not friendly way of arranging the array:
+PHP has a very, lets say not friendly way of sorting the array:

 ```php
 // Expected behaviour